 Design & Features

-In normal operation, the three LEDs RUN, HDD, and PWR, will flash in sequence.
+The three LEDs, RUN, HDD, and PWR, will flash in sequence in normal operation.
 At the same time, the NVR indicates that it supports an IR controller.

 There are two antennas on the back of the NVR, one HDMI port, one VGA port, one USB port (for mouse/keyboard), one RJ-45 Ethernet port, and the 12V / 2A power connector.